|

 possesses construct validity.
 In other words, the absence

-of test bias is a necessary, but isn't a sufficient
+of test bias is a necessary, but not a sufficient

 condition.